Some years ago, I decided I would hunt monsters.

-Despite the July-released (in the UK and US, anyway; Japan's had it since November) Monster Hunter Generations getting some stellar reviews, it hasn't quite caused the rumble that 4 Ultimate did a year ago (this was VICE's contribution).
-If like me you poured upwards of 300 hours into 4U, then maybe you are reticent to abandon your G-rank gear and pay £30 for the chance to start at the bottom again.
-Perhaps you're entirely new to the series, and feel like the prospect of whacking giant beasts with improbably sized weapons isn't enough to sustain a game for a prolonged period of time (you're wrong).
-Either way, Generations is the perfect jumping on point for this 12-year-old series – and here's why.
+Despite the July-released Monster Hunter Generations getting some stellar reviews, it hasn't quite caused the rumble that 4 Ultimate did a year ago (this was VICE's contribution).
+If, like me, you poured upward of 300 hours into 4U, then maybe you are reticent to abandon your G-rank gear and pay $40 for the chance to start at the bottom again.
+Perhaps you're entirely new to the series and feel like the prospect of whacking giant beasts with improbably sized weapons isn't enough to sustain a game for a prolonged period of time (you're wrong).
+Either way, Generations is the perfect jumping on point for this 12-year-old series—and here's why.

-Battles are gruelling affairs pitting tiny hunters against fast, feral beasts.
+Battles are grueling affairs pitting tiny hunters against fast, feral beasts.
 While the Souls series is frequently lauded with bringing poise and cautious timing back into action games, Monster Hunter has been quietly perfecting its own blend of melee magic for well over a decade.
-Stamina plays a huge part, and it'll drain as you sprint to dodge the huge swooping arc of a Rathian's dive, or the impudent charge of a Royal Ludroth – but positioning is even more important.
+Stamina plays a huge part, and it'll drain as you sprint to dodge the huge swooping arc of a Rathian's dive, or the impudent charge of a Royal Ludroth—but positioning is even more important.

 "Fights in games are rarely so comedic or as exhilarating as they are here."

-If you've ever cheered because you've perfectly avoided an unfair, arena-covering attack in a Souls game, then you'll be jumping out of your seat when you skilfully sidestep the titanic lunge of some scaly titan, only to pivot on the spot and crack it right in its ugly, dumbfounded face.
-Every fight in MHG is a combination of these moments of joyous lucidity and riotous sequences of desperate hacking, running, diving and flailing as you try and get the upper hand – fights in games are rarely so comedic or as exhilarating as they are here.
+If you've ever cheered because you've perfectly avoided an unfair, arena-covering attack in a Souls game, then you'll be jumping out of your seat when you skillfully sidestep the titanic lunge of some scaly titan, only to pivot on the spot and crack it right in its ugly, dumbfounded face.
+Every fight in MHG is a combination of these moments of joyous lucidity and riotous sequences of desperate hacking, running, diving, and flailing as you try and get the upper hand—fights in games are rarely so comedic or as exhilarating as they are here.

 Article continues after the video below

-Striker allows the equipping of up to three of the new Arts – unique moves that allow the player to do extravagant things such as hair-trigger dodges and cosmic weapon swings.
+Striker allows the equipping of up to three of the new Arts—unique moves that allow the player to do extravagant things such as hair-trigger dodges and cosmic weapon swings.
 Finally, Adept is all about waiting until the last second to react, allowing you to duck away from or even parry the mightiest of monster attacks.
-Never before have I been clotheslined by a berserk mountain ape while dashing towards them at sub-light speeds on a jet of fire from my Gunlance; but thanks to the Arts in MHG, I have.
+Never before have I been clotheslined by a berserk mountain ape while dashing toward them at sub-light speeds on a jet of fire from my Gunlance, but thanks to the Arts in MHG, I have.
 An unexpected bucket list entry comprehensively ticked off.

 "Hunters hurtle across the screen, dashing and flying and exploding all over the place, as monsters caterwaul in the middle of the chaos."